vikram-kv/CounterQueueSystemCProject/Counter Queue System/ReadMe__Counter_Queue_System.txt

 Instructions for compilation:-
-1.Compile using the GCC compiler with std=c11 and execute the .out file 2.Input is from the service_request.txt file which contains the number of counters,buffer size of each counter and a list of counters in that order.
+1.Compile using the GCC compiler with std=c11 and execute the .out file 2.Input is from the service_request.txt file which contains the number of counters,buffer size of each counter and a list of request sizes(in units of time instant).
+Requests are named implicitly in the order in which they occur.
 3.Output is printed in allocation.txt and qms-log.txt
 4.No output is printed on terminal in case of a successful termination of program 5.allocation.txt contains the following information for every request that is processed